Hisar Junction railway station: History

 In fy 2013–14, a small museum was also set up in the waiting room and Rohtak–Hansi line was approved to complete the direct link from Delhi to Hisar, without the need to undergo the current Hansi–Bhiwani–Hisar detour, the line is under construction with a likely completion date by 2020.

 In fy 2014–15, survey work for the new Uklana-Narwana line (29 km) and Hansi–Jind line (45 km) was also announced.
 In fy 2017–18, the railway minister announced the annual union railway budget allocation to Haryana of INR 1,247 crore (US$200 million), to undertake the new 45 km long Hansi–Jind line at the cost of INR 900 crore (US$140 million) on a 50:50 equity share with the state, INR 25 lakh (US$40,000) for the surveys for new 55 km Jyotisar-Yamunanagar line (via Kurukshetra, Ladwa and Radaur) and for new 65 km Kaithal–Patiala line, installation of two escalators for the busiest platforms, notification of Hisar as one among the 400 stations to be redeveloped with international and private partners for modernization on international standards and optimizing the commercial opportunities, and electrification of the following six existing routes at the cost allocation of INR 511.52 crore (US$85 million) in fy 2017–18: Narwana–Kurukshetra line, Panipat–Jind line, Panipat–Rohtak line, Garhi Harsaru–Farukhnagar line (12 km within Gurgram), Rewari–Rohtak line and Rewri–Sadulpur-Hanumangarh line.
 In contrast, the average annual union rail budget allocation to Haryana for new works was INR 315 crore (US$47 million) and INR 635 crore (US$95 million) between 2009–10 to 2013–14 and between 2014–15 and 2016–17 respectively.

-In fy2018–19 budget on 9 March 2018, Captain Abhimanyu, Finance Minister of Haryana, announced that the government is in talks with Indian railway to introduce 200 km/hour speed rail from Hisar to Delhi once the under-construction Rohtak–Hansi rail link is completed.
+In fy2018–19 budget on 9 March 2018, Captain Abhimanyu, Finance Minister of Haryana, announced that the government is in talks with Indian railway to introduce 200 km/h speed rail from Hisar to Delhi once the under-construction Rohtak–Hansi rail link is completed.

+In 2023, Rohtak–Hansi line was completed and regular scheduled goods train operation had started in December 2023.

+In January 2025, Northern Railway Zone was preparing DPR for a 25 km long Satrod-Dabra-Chiraud rail bypass for good trains and doubling of Hisar-Jakhal line.
+Earlier in 2024, the FSL (Final Location Survey) for these were completed.

+Train service

+Tracks

+All the tracks from and around Hisar on the following routes have been electrified and converted to the broad gauge.

+Trains

+In 2024, the Hisar station had 8,000 daily passenger traffic, 60 daily passenger and good trains.
+Direct passenger trains from Hisar are available for Delhi, Haridwar, Chandigarh, Jind, Kurukshetra, Bathinda, Ludhiana, Amritsar, Jammu, Katra, Mathura, Agra, Kanpur, Lucknow, Gonda, Gorakhpur, Agartala, Patna, Jalpaiguri, Guwahati, Lumding, Haflong, Prayagraj, Jaipur, Kota, Ajmer, Jodhpur, Bikaner, Ahmedabad, Vadodara, Mumbai, Goa, Udupi, Kannur, Kozhikode (Calicut), Coimbatore, Secunderabad, Jalgaon, Shegaon, Akola, Badnera, Wardha, Chandrapur, Kazipet, Sirsa, Bathinda and Firozpur.